salesforce-marketingcloud/sfmc-postman/README.md

 > * You must call the Auth/RequestToken REST API to get a 60 minute accessToken before making subsequent token based SOAP API calls.

 ### Social API Requirements
 To leverage the Social API you will need to have created an API key in Social Studio.
-Information on creating an API key can be ofound here: https://developer.salesforce.com/docs/atlas.en-us.api_social.meta/api_social/1-enable-api-applications-for-tenant.htm
+Information on creating an API key can be found here: [Enable API for Applications](https://developer.salesforce.com/docs/atlas.en-us.api_social.meta/api_social/1-enable-api-applications-for-tenant.htm)

 For variables you will need to set: socialClientKey - created when you create the API application